Interview with a Grenada Vet School Student!

 As a student, did you have to take out loans for your education?
 If so, are you concerned about the amount of debt that you have accrued?

 I haven’t gotten to work with any interesting cases so far, but I’d like to do a feline medicine specialty.
-Sometime in the near future, I will decide if I’d pursue being board certified for feline medicine.
+Sometime shortly, I will decide if I’d pursue being board certified for feline medicine.
 I do have a strong desire to specialize.

 Do you have any last words of wisdom?
 How can people find you?

-If becoming a veterinarian is your dream go for it!
+If becoming a veterinarian is your dream, go for it!
 On the other hand, if attending school isn’t your thing or you don’t want the financial burden, being a vet tech is not a bad thing or a downplay on the vet field!
 Vet techs are who keep the clinics running!
-There are so many opportunities out there in so many different fields.
+Get your local vet tech a gift; they could use the appreciation!
+There are so many opportunities out there in so many different areas of vet med.

 Check out my youtube for more about general vet school things and LOTS on SGU at www.youtube.com/brittneykilgore